RayAndrade/TheRayCode/CPP/ChainOfResponsibility/README.md

 It has the same structure as **DogHandler** but it seen to accept the food item the monkey likes a Banana and will eat that.
 Other food items will be passed down the **chain**.

-The last animal to add to our menagerie of anamials will be **squirrel** and as you know squirrels <3 nuts.
+The last animal to add to our menagerie of anamials will be a **squirrel** and as you know squirrels <3 nuts.
 This is our code:

 create file **SquirrelHandler**.h